Situational Depression Causes, Symptoms and Treatment

 Situational Depression

-Situational Depression is a condition that is usually related to a particularly stressful or traumatic situation that results in depressive symptoms.
-It is sometimes referred to as Stress Response Syndrome.
+Situational Depression is a condition that is usually related to a stressful or traumatic event that results in depressive symptoms.
+It is sometimes referred to as Stress Response Syndrome or short term depression.

 If you are feeling more stressed than usual, you’re not alone.
 A 2022 poll by the American Psychological Association found that stress in America has risen to “alarming levels.”

-Understanding situational depression causes, symptoms, and treatment will help people spot problems early and break the cycle of poor mental health.
+Understanding the causes and symptoms of situational depression can help people spot problems early and break the cycle of poor mental health.

-Situational depression, or stress response syndrome, is a short-term, stress related condition that usually develops within 90 days of a person struggling with major life changes, or for people who have recently experienced a traumatic event.
+Situational depression, or short term depression, is a temporary, stress related condition that usually develops within 90 days of a person struggling with major life changes, or for people who have recently experienced a traumatic event.

-While it’s not a clinical diagnosis, situational depression is considered a type of adjustment disorder.
+While it’s not a clinical diagnosis, situational depression is considered a type of adjustment disorder in the DSM-5.

 There are several differences between situational depression and a condition like major depressive disorder (MDD).

-Situational depression is shorter in duration and is usually caused by stressful life events, whereas major depressive disorder can have a range of causes and last for years.
+Situational depression has a short term duration and is usually caused by stressful life events, whereas major depressive disorder can have a range of causes and last for years.

 What Causes Situational Depression?